 Landlords are required by law to make sure their properties are fitted with working smoke alarms.

 This video highlights the importance of having working smoke alarms to give early warning of fire.
 It includes a recording of a real 999 call reporting a serious house fire in Newcastle, where a family was trapped upstairs:

-Our response to Automatic Fire Alarms
+Automatic Fire Alarms

 Carbon monoxide poisoning can kill quickly and without warning.